 |Space||Select a check box that currently has focus.|

 As you navigate through the items, your browser will highlight the element that currently has focus (the exact highlighting will depend on the browser you are using).
-In the following example, the Table View link currently has focus, so pressing Enter in this case would open Table View.
+In the following example, the Graph View link currently has focus, so pressing Enter in this case would open Graph View.

 To access the menus in SuperWEB2, such as the main menu, the Table View settings menu, and the in-table menu, you first need to use the Tab key to move focus onto the menu.